Ferry Project runs programs funded or part-funded by The European Social Fund and The Big Lottery Community Fund.

 See how Ferry Project is making life changing differences in your local community.

 Want to work for us?
-See our current job vacancies across Cambridgeshire.
+You can see our current job vacancies across Cambridgeshire.